 - After at least five minutes have elapsed, run the startserver.sh command utility to restart the ArcGIS Server service on all machines in your site.
 Again, wait at least five minutes after running the operation.

-- Use the Compute Platform Health Check operation in the ArcGIS Server Administrator Directory to verify your GeoAnalytics Server site is ready to use.
+- Use the Compute Platform Health Check operation in the ArcGIS Server Administrator Directory to verify that your GeoAnalytics Server site is ready to use.

 Scan for security best practices